abelardopardo/ontask_b/README.md

 # OnTask: Personalised feedback at scale

+---
+** NEW VERSION (2017-12-08) **

+Version 2.0.0 has been released:

+- Support for LTI

+- Actions to enter data manually

+- Clone operation for workflow, actions and conditions
+---

 Welcome to OnTask, the platform offering teachers and educational designers the capacity to use data to personalise the experience for the learners.